rcrowley/fpf/README.md

 This is 2011 and we all use version control software.
 Honestly, we basically all use Git.
 Therefore: **no source packages**.

 Much to my dismay, many open-source communities promote isolating their dependencies from the rest of the system (for the curious: I prefer faking entire systems with [`lxc`](http://lxc.sourceforge.net/) and [`debootstrap`](http://wiki.debian.org/Debootstrap)) and particularly installing packages as normal users.
-A widely-useful package format should support this.
+A widely-useful package format should support these practices.
 Therefore: **remain prefix agnostic** and **don't require `root` privileges**.

 Design
 ------